awesomebjt/linux-self-test/README.md

-# RHCSE Self-Test
+# Linux Certifications Self-Test

-A Python program to quiz yourself on RHCSE objectives.
+A Python program to quiz yourself on RHCSA, RHCE, and LPIC objectives.